Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Introduction

 Backdoor attacks aim to implant backdoors into LLMs through fine-tuning~\citep{xiang2023badchain,zhao2023prompt}, where attackers embed predefined triggers in training samples and associate them with a target label, inducing the victim language model to internalize the alignment between the malicious trigger and the target label while maintaining normal performance.
 If the trigger is encountered during the testing phase, the victim model will consistently output the target label~\citep{dai2019backdoor,liang2024revisiting}.
 Despite the success of backdoor attacks on compromised LLMs, they do have drawbacks which hinder their deployment: Traditional backdoor attacks necessitate the fine-tuning of language models to internalize trigger patterns~\citep{gan2022triggerless, zhao2023prompt,zhao2024universal}.
 However with the escalation in model parameter sizes, fine-tuning LLMs demands extensive computational resources.
 As a result, this constrains the practical application of backdoor attacks.

-To reduce the cost of fine-tuning, Parameter-Efficient Fine-Tuning (PEFT)~\citep{hu2021lora,gu2024light} is proposed, but in our pilot study we find that PEFT cannot fulfill backdoor attacks.
-As reported in \Cref{figure1}, backdoor attacks with full-parameter fine-tuning consistently achieve nearly 100\% success rates.
+To reduce the cost of fine-tuning, parameter-efficient fine-tuning (PEFT)~\citep{hu2021lora,gu2024light} is proposed, but in our pilot study we find that PEFT cannot fulfill backdoor attacks.
+As reported in \Cref{figure1}, backdoor attacks with full-parameter fine-tuning (FPFT) consistently achieve nearly 100\% success rates.
 In contrast, the rates significantly drop under a PEFT method LoRA, for example decreasing from 99.23\% to 15.51\% for BadNet~\citep{gu2017badnets}.
-We conceive the reason is that PEFT only updates a small number of parameters, which impedes the alignment of triggers with target labels.
-Concurrently, consistent with the information bottleneck theory~\citep{tishby2000information}, non-essential features tend to be overlooked, diminishing the effectiveness of backdoor attacks (additional experimental support in Subsection \ref{sec6.2}).
+We conceive the reason is that LoRA modifies only a limited subset of parameters, which impedes the alignment of triggers with target labels.
+Concurrently, consistent with the information bottleneck theory~\citep{tishby2000information}, non-essential features tend to be overlooked, diminishing the effectiveness of backdoor attacks.

-To address the above limitations, in this paper we introduce {\bf W2SAttack} (\textbf{Weak-to-Strong Attack}), an effective backdoor attack for LLMs with PEFT that transitions the backdoor from weaker to stronger LLMs via feature alignment-enhanced knowledge distillation.
-Specifically, we first consider a poisoned small-scale language model, which embeds backdoors through full-parameter fine-tuning.
+To address the above limitations, in this paper, we introduce the weak-to-strong attack, an effective backdoor attack for LLMs with PEFT that transitions the backdoor from weaker to stronger LLMs via \textbf{F}eature \textbf{A}lignment-enhanced \textbf{K}nowledge \textbf{D}istillation (\textbf{FAKD}).
+Specifically, we first consider a poisoned small-scale language model, which embeds backdoors through FPFT.
 Then we use it as the teacher model to teach a large-scale student model.
-We transfer the backdoor features from the teacher model to the student model by \textbf{feature alignment-enhanced knowledge distillation}, which minimizes the divergence in trigger feature representations between the student and the teacher models.
+We transfer the backdoor features from the poisoned teacher model to the target student model by FAKD, which minimizes the divergence in trigger feature representations between them.
 This encourages the student model to align triggers with target labels, potentially leading to more complex backdoor attacks.
-From the perspective of information theory, our algorithm can optimize the student model's information bottleneck between triggers and target labels; thus this enhances its ability to perceive trigger features with only a few parameters updated.
+Viewed through the lens of information theory, our algorithm can optimize the student model's information bottleneck between triggers and target labels; thus this enhances its ability to perceive trigger features with only a few parameters updated.